sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ### Set up the inference endpoint, configs and environment variables

 The next step is to set up your environment to use one of the models available from SambaNova.
-If you're a current SambaNova customer with access to SambaStudio or FastAPI, you'll want to follow those instructions.
-If you are not yet a SambaNova customer, you can self-service provision API endpoints using Sambaverse.
-Note that Sambaverse, although freely available to the public, is very rate limited and will not have fast RDU optimized inference speeds.
+If you're a current SambaNova customer, you can deploy your models with SambaStudio.
+If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Fast API or Sambaverse.
+Note that Sambaverse, although freely available to the public, is rate limited and will not have fast RDU optimized inference speeds.

 - If using **SambaStudio** Please follow the instructions [here](../README.md#deploy-your-model-in-sambastudio-option-3) for setting up endpoint and your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"sambastudio"`, set the `CoE` and `select_expert` configs if using a CoE endpoint.

 - If using **SambaNova Fast-API** Please follow the instructions [here](../README.md#use-sambanova-fast-api-inference-endpoint-option-1) for setting up your environment variables.